jimmo/ncss-embedded/chapters/4-states-classes.md

 ### Program modes

 Some programs will need to operate in distinct modes at different times.
-When we move between these modes sequentially, this is fairly straightforward to implement:
+To move between these modes sequentially:

 ```python
 while True